gailin-p/crust-composition-release/readme.md

 ## Usage

-Specify a data folder for the run:
-1. Scripts will look for required data files here
-2. All intermediate data products will go here.

 ### Steps for basic run:

+See test_end_to_end.sh for an example of a small run.

 src/resampleEarthChem.jl
 src/runPerplex.jl
 src/inversion_binned_geotherm.jl

 ## Organization

-src/ holds the scripts for basic data processing.
-Each script outputs an intermediate data file.
-Each script requires a data folder with the output data file from the previous script.

-visualization/ holds scripts to visualize data
+scripts/ holds the scripts for basic data processing. src/ holds code for inversion models, seismic models, and data input data/ (gitignored) stores data produced by script resources/ holds data sources referenced by scripts/ and src/ visualization/ holds scripts to visualize data